vxcall/MiraDump/README.md

 # Disclaimer
-When i first create this, I thought it would be cool, but actually it lack of many features, u can only find simple stuff with this. just programing training and cuz i was a absolute beginner (well, im still a beginner tho...) i put an exaggerated name and published it.
-I beg u dont peek at the code. hahaha.
+When i first create this, I thought it would be cool.
+Although it supports rip relative addressing, u can only find simple stuff with this. just programing training and cuz i was a absolute beginner (well, im still a beginner tho...).

 # :mag: MiraDump
 ![header-image](https://user-images.githubusercontent.com/33578715/98281007-2985db00-1fd7-11eb-90d8-cb23a9964339.PNG)